Lamer87/Space_Engineers_Frostbite_Scenario_Unlocker/README.md

 Currently updated to the 1.199 patch (Heavy Industry), the scenario requires 96mb unpacked.

-Tested and running on the original game, with Frostbite DLC disabled from steam settings.
+Please test it and let me know if it works for you or is still blocked in the scenario choice menu, and I will try to solve.

-If there are any problems please open a discussion and I will try to solve them.
+I have the legitimate one so it is possible that some other modification is required, or maybe not...